laurenp34/Project1-Shell/README.md

 a) implements execvp to parse and run typical command line arguments (cd and exit included)
 b) allows the user to sequentially execute multiple commands separated by a semicolon.

 We had a lot of trouble with these two implementations and therefore were not able to reach the rest of our goals.
 We were able to quickly get a simple shell working with exit and cd, but once we added semicolons and started to work with multiple commands we struggled.
-We did not attempt the other implementations.
+We attempted redirection but were unsuccessful.

 The bugs we have found in our program include: a)cd only works in isolation.
 When coupled with other functions through semicolon, it stops working